okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/hooks-best-practices/index.md

 ## Protect your hook content from external viewers

 Okta requires HTTPS to encrypt communications to your hook endpoint.
-This requirement prevents unauthorized parties from reading the contents of an Okta hook.
+This requirement prevents unauthorized parties from reading the contents of a hook.
 When using HTTPS, ensure you keep your SSL certificate updated and the Domain Name System (DNS) secured, so that someone can’t reroute your calls to another location.

 >**Note:** Adding an HTTP URL when enabling a hook in the Admin Console displays an invalid URL provided error.